Recycling is Simply a Solid Waste Management Solution

 Meat wrapping, Styrofoam crumbles, peel off lids, labels, adhesive, tape, and bottle seals – unlike paper or bioplastic – simply wind up lying by the wayside, floating in water, floating in the air, or stuck in a landfill, seemingly forever.

-Says Dr. Noda, who now serves as MHG’s Chief Science Officer, “The world has to realize that we produce every year about 30,000,000 metric tons of petroleum-based non-degradable plastics.
+Says Dr. Noda, “The world has to realize that we produce every year about 30,000,000 metric tons of petroleum-based non-degradable plastics.
 About 8% of them are believed to end up in the ocean and obviously they are not recycled.”

 “Incineration and recycling takes only a very tiny portion of this enormous and continuous influx of plastics to the world,” continues Noda.
 “And what will happen to the rest?
 They will stay with us, our grandchildren and well beyond!
 Should we be scared?
 Yes, we should.